danielhillsman/Calendar/README.md

   ![license](https://img.shields.io/static/v1?label=license&message=LABD&color=success)

   ## Description
 This is an easy to look at, and  easy App to schedule the normal activities and work flow throughout your work day.
-At the color of the calendar goes grey if it is past office hours.
+The color of the calendar goes grey if it is past office hours.
 Color RED for the present time.
 And color GREEN for Future time.

   ## Table of Contents